-The Character control is a chicken head switch selects one of four basic characteristics.
+The Character control is a chicken head switch that selects one of four basic characteristics.
 These define the overall sound character as well as the dynamic response.
 Under the hood ...

-- the sound character is achieved by a bass channel featuring various audio processors to control the low, mid and high end. - The dynamic response attenuation limits the "spectral" range of the bass guitar so that the same velocity levels sent to Virtual Bassist ROWDY produce different sound characters without affecting the overall volume response too much.
+- The sound character is achieved by a bass channel featuring various audio processors to control the low, mid and high end. - The dynamic response attenuation limits the "spectral" range of the bass guitar so that the same velocity levels sent to Virtual Bassist SLAP produce different sound characters without affecting the overall volume response too much. - When the toggle switch of the Instrument Mode is set to 'Combi', then the Character knob controls the different velocity ranges.